japgolly/scalajs-react/doc/EXTRA.md

 val component = ScalaComponent.build[...]
   ...
-  .configure(LogLifecycle.short)   // Logs the component name and stage .configure(LogLifecycle.verbose) // Logs component props and state as well ...
+  .configure(LogLifecycle.short)   // Logs the component name and stage .configure(LogLifecycle.default) // Logs the component name, stage and the props/state .configure(LogLifecycle.verbose) // Logs everything in the world ...
 ```